whoiscc/riog-project/Document/GameInterface.markdown

   prevents game implementation trying to be cross-platform.
 * `contextRevision` is preserved and should always be `"junkrat"` for now.
-    * The reason to introduce context revision is because that (maybe) it is hard to design a generally "good" context interface for all games, since different games may behave dramatically differently on drawing.
+    * The reason to introduce context revision is because that (maybe) it is hard to design a generally "good" context interface for all games and engines, since different games may behave dramatically differently on drawing.
 The different revisions should not have any difference in the sense of functionality, which is precisely controlled by feature tag system.
 The difference between revisions is only a matter of design pattern.
+    * According to description above the revision of context actually works more like variant.
+The terminology decision here is because "variant" implies a "vanilla" version exists, which is not the case here.
 * `interface` dict of interface functions of the game, including:
     * `Create()` called when a game session is created.
 Return a dict contains the initial state of the game session.
     * `Redraw(context, data)` called when the game needs a complete redraw.
 The drawing is performed through calling